mdolab/docs/clusterSetup/stampedeSetup.rst

 Running Jobs
 ------------
-Stampede2 uses Slurm rather than PBS (Moab or Torque).
-Also note that, it is generally advised to use SKX nodes rather than KNL for running MDO Lab code, as they are more optimized for those architectures.
+Stampede2 uses Slurm as job scheduler.
+It is generally advised to use SKX nodes rather than KNL for running MDO Lab code, as they are more optimized for those architectures.

 ..
 NOTE ::